bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 #### **Enable WASM mini loader**

 - **WAMR_BUILD_MINI_LOADER**=1/0, default to disable if not set

-Note: the mini loader doesn't check the integrity of the WASM binary file, developer must ensure that the WASM file is not mal-formed.
+> Note: the mini loader doesn't check the integrity of the WASM binary file, developer must ensure that the WASM file is well-formed.

 #### **Enable shared memory feature**
 - **WAMR_BUILD_SHARED_MEMORY**=1/0, default to disable if not set